Wake Arena: Multi-Agent AI Audit with Graph-Driven Reasoning

 Burve (Sherlock, April 2025)

-[H-06] Uninitialized return variable used as tax base in removeValueSingle enables zero-fee withdrawals and weakens slippage checks
+[H-06] Uninitialized return variable used as tax base in removeValueSingle results in zero fees

-Function removeValueSingle computes realTax from the return variable removedBalance before that variable is assigned.
-Because return variables in Solidity are zero-initialized, removedBalance equals 0 at the time of multiplication, so realTax is always 0.
-Users withdraw the full gross amount without paying the configured tax, the protocol accrues no earnings, and the minReceive slippage guard is evaluated against the gross amount instead of net-of-tax.
+removeValueSingle computes realTax from the return variable removedBalance before it is assigned.
+Because return variables in Solidity are zero-initialized, realTax is always 0.
+Users withdraw the full gross amount without paying the configured tax, the protocol accrues no fee revenue on this path, and the minReceive slippage guard evaluates against the gross rather than the net-of-tax amount.

 Crestal (Sherlock, March 2025)